bobhageman/jquery-pinlogin/README.md

 ### fields
 Number.
 Default `5`

-The amount of input fields where the user needs to enter a pin code.
+The amount of pincode input fields where the user needs to enter a pin code.

 ### placeholder
 String.
 Default `•`